compsci201/compsci201.github.io/huffman/index.md

 Huffman coding was invented by David Huffman while he was a graduate student at MIT in 1950 when given the option of a term paper or a final exam.
 For details see [this 1991 Scientific American Article](http://www.huffmancoding.com/my-uncle/scientific-american).

 In this assignment you'll implement a complete program to compress and uncompress data using Huffman coding.
-Refer to notes from class and previous readings if you are not familiar with the Huffman algorithm.
+Refer to notes from class, previous readings, and recitation to make sure you are familiar with Huffman encoding.